- Do I have the University-provided student health insurance?

 The student health insurance is billed to students as the student health fee.
 This fee not only provides coverage under the University-provided student health insurance, but also provides students access to non-insurance covered health, counseling, and wellness services provided on campus.
-The health fee was previously included as part of the student service fee in semesters prior to Fall 2012, but is since billed as a separate item for easier readability.
+The health fee is billed as a separate item for easier readability.

 Your policy begins Aug.
 1 and ends Dec.
 31 for the fall semester and begins Jan.
 1 and ends July 31 for the spring semester.
 Students must have been eligible for coverage in the spring for summer coverage.
 There is not a separate policy for summer.

-A referral for care off-campus is not necessary before using the health center services ONLY under these conditions:
+A referral for care off-campus is not necessary Only under these conditions:

 - Medical Emergency.
-You must return to the health center for necessary follow-up care if you are in the Tampa Bay areea.
+However, following emergency treatment, you must return to the health center fr necessary follow-up care if you are in the Tampa Bay areea.

 - When the health center is closed.